 Here are some possible future issues that compel people to set up a prepper pantry:

 - Sudden job loss and long-term loss of income.

 - Accident or illness resulting in an inability to make a living.

-- Economic problems resulting in food shortages or inflation.
+- Economic problems result in food shortages or inflation.

 - Natural disasters, such as floods and earthquakes.

-- A national state of emergency cases requiring people to stay home for extended periods.
+- A national state of emergency case requires people to stay home for extended periods.

 Considering the reasons above, you can pretty much tell how big of a space you’ll need.
 Some may require enough space for several weeks to several months’ worth of supplies.

 The Centers for Disease Control and Prevention (CDC) recommends storing at least three days’ worth of food and water.
 A tall wall cabinet should suffice if you’re planning a prepper pantry that can cover such emergency necessities.
 Note that the size of the storage room is directly proportional to the length of time you envision your supplies to last.

 It’s also essential to select a cool, dry place as your prepper pantry.
 Heat and moisture are the biggest problems with your items, and food supplies may mold or spoil more quickly when exposed to these elements.
 On the other hand, canned products and metallic tools like batteries and screwdrivers may rust.